PenguPilot/PenguPilot/README.md

 - blackbox: black box service for logging every sensor input of the autopilot to harddisk/sdcard
 - powerman: power management and monitoring service
 - gpsp: gps publisher, similar to gpsd but more efficient and much simpler using nmeablib
-- icarus: high-level control service for complex commands
+- hlfm: high-level flight manager service

 Supporting Infrastructures:
 - scl: signaling and communication link (IPC framework), see config/system.yaml